joar/k8s-pv-disk-usage-exporter/README.rst

 |docker-image|_

-A `prometheus exporter <https://prometheus.io/docs/instrumenting/exporters/>`_ that exports disk usage stats from a non-superuser perspective, hopefully taking into account things such as ext's Reserved blocks.
+A `prometheus exporter <https://prometheus.io/docs/instrumenting/exporters/>`_ that exports disk usage for all PersistentVolumes mounted on a Kubernetes Node.

 ================================================================================
 Status